vanarp0915/retry-cpp/README.md

 # retry-cpp
 A retry mechanism for the C++ users.
-Can be heavily used for API calls, functions having multiple failure case parameters.
+Can be heavily used for API call functions, functions having multiple failure case parameters etc.

+## Features
+* Synchronous and Asynchronous retry mechanism for any type functions.
+* Can specify stop conditions (i.e Stop retry after certain attempts, Stop retry after certain interval of time, Infinte retry untill the function call is success.)
+* Can specify wait conditions (i.e Stop wait after certain time for the next retry, exponential wait for the next retry)

 ## Installaton and dependency
 * Give a star to this repo (at the top)